 - Attract more business

-- Reduce chances of audit by the tax authorities.
+- Reduce chances of an audit by the tax authorities.

 - Enjoy better reputation